Healthcare-Robotics/bodies-at-rest/README.md

 This repository:

 * Allows you to visualize both synthetic and real data in the PressurePose dataset.
 This is to help you get started.
 The synthetic dataset includes 206,000 fully labeled pressure images, meaning that each pressure image has a corresponding SMPL human mesh parameterized by body shape (10 PCA parameters), pose (69 joint angles), posture (6 DOF global transform), gender, height, and weight.
 The real dataset includes 1051 pressure images with co-registered point cloud data, RGB data, gender, height, and weight.
 * Has the code for PressureNet.
 That gives you a jumping point if you are interested in considering other architectures.
-There are switches inside of the PressureNet code to modify how it is trained, e.g. to include PMR or not.
+There are switches inside of the PressureNet code to modify how it is trained, e.g. to include height and weight during training or not.

 ## What does visualization look like?
 For the synthetic data, when you run the following code, you will see something like the pictures below.
 There are flags in the code that allow you to segment based on the limbs and also to cut out mesh vertices that aren't facing the camera.
 The camera is positioned in the synthetic dataset at the same location as the real one, so cutting out the non-camera facing vertices will allow you to better compare the synthetic data to the real point cloud data.